cosinekitty/sapphire/Galaxy.md

-The option "Enable input stereo splitter" overrides the audio input behavior described above, but only when a polyphonic cable is connected to either L or R, but the opposite input port has no cable.
+The option "Enable input stereo splitter" overrides the audio input behavior described above, but only when a polyphonic cable is connected to either L or R. For the stereo splitter to work, the opposite port must remain unconnected.

 If the single audio input cable has 2 or more channels, and the stereo splitter option is enabled, the first channel is sent to the left input and the second